Attributes-PHP/wp-exceptions/README.md

 </p>

 ------
-*WP_Error* was a cool feature in 2007 but today, we should throw exceptions instead.
+*WP_Error* was a cool feature in 2007 but today we should throw exceptions.

 ## Features

-- Stops WordPress execution by converting HTTP exceptions into WP_Error's
+- Handles *HttpExceptions* like WP_Error's
-- Support for handling custom exceptions
+- Supports custom handlers for custom exceptions
 - Compatible with other exception handlers (e.g. [Whoops](https://github.com/filp/whoops))

 ## Requirements